-It is impossible to talk about modern Colombia without an examination of the impact of the decades-long "narco-tráfico"-the narcotics trade that was at the center of Colombia's political, economic and social structures.
+It is impossible to talk about Modern Colombia without an examination of the impact of the decades long "narco-tráfico" - the narcotics trade that was at the center of Colombia's political, economic, and social structures.
 The socio-political core of Colombia is what it is today, in part, because of the illegal drug trade.
 By the same token, Colombia is not the same country it was one generation ago, which is when Pablo Escobar, the head of the Medellín Drug Cartel, died.
 At the time one of the wealthiest men in the world, Pablo Emilio Escobar Gaviria continues to engender strong opinions on all sides and all spectrums.
 Some of the nation's poorest people praise Escobar's attention to the plight of the poor.
-Other Colombians and foreigners rightfully bring attention to the violence, and the tens of thousands of dead that were part of the drug trade and the accompanying terrorism.
-The years of "narco-tráfico" affected countless Colombians and many others during those years, and the history is only starting to be discussed and researched.
-Not unlike post-WWII in Germany, it has taken over one generation for Colombians to begin to come to terms with their history and with Pablo Escobar.
-For years, people ignored the topic and focused on rebuilding their country.
-But the incredible changes and economic growth in Colombia are informed by a silence about the past that is starting to be brought out more into the open.
-Recently, Juan Manuel Santos, the past President of Colombia, received the Nobel Peace Prize for his role in bringing peace and reconciliation to Colombia.
-It has been a long road from Pablo Escobar to President Santos; this course examines the socio-historical events and opinions of those years.
+Other Colombians - and foreigners - rightfully bring attention to the violence - and the tens of thousands of dead - that were part of the drug trade and the accompanying terrorism.
+The years of "narco-tráfico" affected countless Colombians, and many others, during those years, and the history is only starting to be discussed and researched.
+The first part of the course provides an overview.
+We then investigate drug production in the Americas and the organizations that engage in these activities.
+After that, we will look at the costs of narcopolitics in the developing world, in terms of corruption and violence.
+Next, we will shift our attention to the U.S. and examine both drug trafficking counternarcotic efforts and the impact of the so-called "War on Drugs."
+The final part of the class will examine the effect of recent and proposed reforms to drug policies and, of course, the reconciliation and peace processes that have brought stability, peace and economic growth to Colombia.
 Prerequisite(s): Instructor approval required.
 Note: Additional fee required